castillo-io/angular-text-slider/README.md

 ## Browser Support

-There 2 main parts of this component where browser support should be considered:
+There are 2 main parts of this component where browser support should be considered:

 * AngularJS 1.4.x (IE9+)
 * HTML5's [Input Type Range](http://caniuse.com/#feat=input-range) (IE10+)